Top CV Examples

 The hobbies and interests you choose to share should be relevant to the position for which you’re applying.

-Companies seek employees who fit in with their culture.
-For example, highlighting any secondary languages or interest in history or photography are great relevant mentions when applying for a travel-writing job.
+Companies look for employees who fit their culture.
+For example, highlighting any secondary languages or interest in history or photography is relevant when applying for a travel writing job.

 What are examples of the differences between CVs and resumes?